Handling Holiday Hassles With A Co-Parent Who Hates You

 Be willing to bend not break

 While coparenting involves a certain degree of flexibility, it doesn’t mean you should never stand your ground.
-When dealing with a difficult and demanding Ex, it can be tempting to give them what they want just to avoid another confrontation.
+When dealing with a difficult and demanding co-parent, it can be tempting to give them what they want just to avoid another confrontation.

 The problem with giving in and giving up is you’re ultimately reinforcing bullying behavior.
-It won’t take long for your Ex to figure out they can get whatever they want if they just keep being nasty.
+It won’t take long for your co-parent to figure out they can get whatever they want if they just keep being nasty.

-Instead of basing your flexibility on what your Ex may or may not do, consider asking yourself, “How will my being flexible benefit the kids?”
-If your Ex is asking you to change the holiday pick-up time and it makes life easier for your children, then switching is a no-brainer.
+Instead of basing your flexibility on what your co-parent may or may not do, consider asking yourself, “How will my being flexible benefit the kids?”
+If your co-parent is asking you to change the holiday pick-up time and it makes life easier for your children, then switching is a no-brainer.
 However, if changing times makes things complicated for them, then you’re probably better off holding firm on what time the kids get picked up.

 Dealing with a conflictual coparent can be both mentally and emotionally exhausting.
 During this holiday season make sure you’re paying attention to your own needs so you can go the distance and shield your kids from holiday hassles.
 If the tension and conflict seem to be getting worse, consider getting some professional support or working with a divorce coach to help you up your conflict management game.

-Do you have any success strategies for dealing with a difficult Ex?
+Do you have any success strategies for dealing with a difficult co-parent?
 Chime in below!
 Have questions about how to handle holiday hassles?
 Drop by my instagram, LinkedInfacebook page and get a conversation started.

 Divorce and Children blog